catenax-ng/tx-dft-frontend/docs/user-guide/README.md

 User can also subscribe to multiple data offers at a time by ticking or checking the checkbox in front of the data offers and clicking on the button "Subscribe and download" present at top right section of the data offers table.
 Please note that, user can only subscribe to multiple data offers if the offers have exact similar usage policies configured.
-After clicking on Subscribe and download button and agreeing to the terms and conditions, the contract agreements establishment process will start for all of the selected data offers for the subscription. ip file will be downloaded with respected data offers sub-models csv file with actual data which was used to create the data offers.
+After clicking on Subscribe and download button and agreeing to the terms and conditions, the contract agreements establishment process will start for all of the selected data offers for the subscription.
+Zip file will be downloaded with respected data offers sub-models csv file with actual data which was used to create the data offers.

 ## Download History